 You can use your PC or laptop to keep your budget or your cell phone may have an app.
 If you don’t have a device that works for budgeting, use an old fashioned ledger and write everything out.
-Make a list of everything you need to spend money on and don’t forget to include the occasional night out, entertainment, car and home maintenance, etc.
+Make a list of everything you need to spend money on and don’t forget to include the occasional night out, entertainment, car and home maintenance, etc. These are some of the easiest ways to save money fast.

 A Savings Account